cardano-foundation/cardano-academy/courses/CBCA/2-advanced_blockchain_concepts/7-scalability_via_layer_2_solutions/README.md

 # Unit 7 - Scalability: Layer 2 Solutions

 ## Learning Objectives

+> [!NOTE]
+>
-By the end of this unit, the learner should be able to:
+> By the end of this unit, you should be able to:
+>
-Understand  the fundamental properties of all layer 2 solutions Explain how layer 2 solutions work at a high level Explain briefly what state channels and rollups are, their use cases and limitations Know what side chains and validiums are and what distinguishes them from state channels and rollups
+> - [x] Understand  the fundamental properties of all layer 2 solutions
+> - [x] Explain how layer 2 solutions work at a high level
+> - [x] Explain briefly what state channels and rollups are, their use cases and limitations
+> - [x] Know what side chains and validiums are and what distinguishes them from state channels and rollups

 ## Introduction
 Welcome everyone, I am [lecturer name], and I’ll walk you through scalability and layer one solutions.